 This paper is related to several studies on corrective policies under collateral externalities, like Jeanne and Korinek (2010, 2019), Bianchi (2011), Benigno et al. (2016), Korinek and Sandri (2016), Schmitt-Grohe and Uribe (2017), Bianchi and Mendoza (2018), or Korinek (2018).
 They focus on constrained efficient allocations, as defined in Stiglitz (1982), and macroprudential policies, like debt taxes or capital controls, that are imposed when borrowing constraints are not binding.
 In contrast to our analysis, these studies apply models where interest rates are exogenously determined and where - except of Bianchi and Mendoza (2018) - agents take borrowing limits as given, implying that there are neither distributive effects nor collateral premia on pledgeable assets.
 Bianchi and Mendoza (2018) focus on time-consistent policies under discretion, such that commitment to ex-post policies is not possible and first best cannot be implemented.
 They discuss how the collateral premium principally affects the price of collateral and optimal debt policy.
 In their quantitative analysis, they report results for macroprudential debt taxes that are imposed when the collateral constraint does not bind and the collateral premium equals zero.
-They further examine constant debt taxes and find that these lead to negligible welfare gains or even welfare losses, consistent with our results on constant debt policies.
-Bianchi (2011) finds that a constant debt tax can achieve sizable welfare gains, which we show to rely on the non-existence of collateral premia in our models.
+They further apply constant debt taxes and find that they lead to relatively small welfare gains or welfare losses, consistent with our results on constant debt policies.
+Bianchi (2011) finds that a constant debt tax can achieve sizable welfare gains in a model where a collateral premium is non-existent.
 In addition to debt taxes, Benigno et al. (2016) analyze policies introduced in other markets, and show that an ex-post tax on non-tradables can raise the collateral price, such that the borrowing constraint does not bind.
 Bianchi (2016) and Jeanne and Korinek (2020) find welfare gains from ex-post policies in form of debt reliefs or liquidity provisions, which do not implement first best.
 In addition to these analyses, we examine time- and state-invariant debt/saving subsidies, and show that they can be superior to debt taxes.